GeorgiaGk/transaction-service/README.md

 - targetAccountId: ID of the account receiving funds
 - amount: Amount being transferred (positive decimal)
 - currency: Currency of the transaction
+- transactionDate: Date of the transaction

+##  Documentation
+This project includes extensive documentation using JavaDoc comments.
+The documentation provides detailed information about the classes, methods, and parameters used in the implementation.

+To view the JavaDoc documentation:

+Package the project (mvn clean package)
+Open target/site/apidocs/index.html using any web browser to access the JavaDoc documentation.

 ## How to run transaction-service